techrah/pinyin-compare/README.md

     ³shí 石
     ⁴shí 食

-In Unicode lingo, these characters are SUBSCRIPT ONE, SUBSCRIPT TWO, etc. For numbers larger than 9, use a combination of the single digits.
-For example, for 10, use SUBSCRIPT ONE followed by SUBSCRIPT 0.
+In Unicode lingo, these characters are SUPERSCRIPT ONE, SUPERSCRIPT TWO, etc. For numbers larger than 9, use a combination of the single digits.
+For example, for 10, use SUPERSCRIPT ONE followed by SUPERSCRIPT ZERO.

-Subscript | Unicode ID
+Superscript | Unicode ID
 ---|---
 0|0x2070
 1|0x00B9